SpaceBiologyGroup/OpenMicroView/README.md

 OpenMicroView/install/install.sh -S
 ```
 The software will be copied in `/opt/OpenMicroView/` and a service file
-will be created in systemd directory.
+will be created in the systemd directory.

 ### 4. Check your raspberry pi configuration
 The install script allows you to check for classical configuration errors,